OUTDOOR CORNER: It’s a dog’s life

 We’d listen for that familiar bark when she first hit the trail and all it took was a little encouragement from the hunters in the form of a hoot or holler or the proverbial “Speak to him” would be shouted from someone.
 That’s all it took for her to ramp up her effort.
 Whitey would soon have the squirrel up a tree and the hunters took care of the rest.

 The most popular breeds used today for squirrel hunting are different strains of Curs, Feist and Terriers.
 Ascension Parish has a recognized breed as Carlton Savoy of St. Amant has developed the “Cajun Squirrel Dog” breed using a combination of Cur and Feist that has won many championships.

 But Whitey was mostly what I call a biscuit eater; no recognizable breed at all.
-She probably wouldn’t qualify for a first-class squirrel dog as she would trail other species of small game as well.
-I remember an afternoon hunt in Frost where our game bag was filled with 17 squirrels, two coons, one rabbit and a possum.
+She probably wouldn’t qualify for a 1st class squirrel dog as she would trail other species of small game as well.
+I remember an afternoon hunt in Frost where our game bag was filled with 17 squirrels, 2 coons, 1 rabbit and a possum.

-The “hero” dogs are in a class of their own, and memory brings these names to mind; Lassie, Rin Tin Tin, Old Yeller.
-You probably have some of your own.
+The “hero” dogs are in a class of their own and memory brings these names to mind; Lassie, Rin Tin Tin, Old Yeller and you probably have some of your own.
 Although their stories weren’t based on true life adventures, they were bigger than life to me.

 “It’s a Dog’s Life”; I don’t think they can quite appreciate how much they actually do as “Man’s best friend” but a little love and encouragement goes a long way.
-So until next time, remember to keep the slack out and set the hook hard.
-Have fun in the outdoors, be safe in the outdoors and may God truly bless you!
+Remember to keep the slack out and set the hook hard.
+So until next time have fun in the outdoors, be safe and may God bless you.